-The cooperation and activities organized jointly with the "Together for Life" association two letters"

-125Letter with Protocol No. 494, dated18.11.2019, with subject: "On appointing the representative of the Republic of Albania in the European Union Agency for Fundamental Rights Management Board"126Letter with Protocol No. 30, dated16.02.2020, with subject: "On the lack of reply to our and "Tirana Legal Aid Society", organizations that operate towards protecting patient's rights.
-Participation in and organization of various tables, seminars and conferences has positively impacted the number of complaints for reviewing joint cases with these association in view of observing patient's rights and addressing their concerns in the health institutions responsible.

-Organizing the consultation meeting on drafting the integrated law to combat violence against women and girls, as per the GREVIO recommendations.
+126 Letter with Protocol No. 30, dated 16.02.2020, with subject: "On the lack of reply to our two letters"

+- ❖ The cooperation and activities organized jointly with the "Together for Life" association and "Tirana Legal Aid Society", organizations that operate towards protecting patient's rights.
+Participation in and organization of various tables, seminars and conferences has positively impacted the number of complaints for reviewing joint cases with these association in view of observing patient's rights and addressing their concerns in the health institutions responsible. - Organizing the consultation meeting on drafting the integrated law to combat violence against women and girls, as per the GREVIO recommendations.
 This table was made possible through the UNDP support and participation of 38 attendants, representatives of civil society organizations that operate in the field of women's rights and gender equality.
 The discussion in this table was focused on the need to draft an integrated law to combat violence against women and girls, as per the Istanbul Convention standards, ensuring that the measures taken in compliance with said convent address all forms of violence against women in a comprehensive and encompassing manner, and the relevant measures to be taken by all state institutions, independent institutions monitoring human rights and civil society organizations in view of their joint work to improve legislative measures against gender-based violence.
 Moreover, pursuant to the GREVIO recommendation on strengthening the role of the OP institution as a protector of victims of violence against women, with the support of UNDP, was held a consultation meeting with 32 representatives of public administration, private sector, civil society and unions titled "Principles, policies and standards of a safe workplace environment".
-The discussion during this meeting was focused on the necessity of drafting policy and procedural documents by various public institutions and private subjects as regards sexual harassment for the purpose of ensuring workplace safety.

-The discussion table with civil society organizations on issues to be addressed in the Universal Periodic Report (UPR) of Albania.

-The cooperation with several civil society organizations for drafting the Action Plan of the OP institution in view of the Strategic Plan 2019-2022.

-The cooperation with the LGBTI Shelter, resulting in 5 (five) information/awareness sessions held in the municipalities of: Tirana, Shkodra, Korça, Durrës and Gjirokastra during September - November 2019, which focused on raising awareness about the rights set forth in the relevant legislation, institutions to turn to when such rights are not observed or are denied, the provisions of the legislation in force on their protection, etc.

-In view of the above, another activity was that of an open day organized by the institution, titled "LGBTI rights are human rights", attended by representatives of all relevant organizations, guests from foreign embassies and international organizations operating in the field of LGBTI rights protection and guaranteeing.

-The Cooperation of the OP Institution (National Mechanism for the Prevention of Torture) with Civil Society Organizations, such as the Albanian Helsinki Committee etc., that resulted in joint inspections of a multidisciplinary and in-depth character, as well as auditoriums, conferences and seminars organized for the purpose of highlighting the issues observed in prisons and police stations, and the discussion for addressing such issues.
+The discussion during this meeting was focused on the necessity of drafting policy and procedural documents by various public institutions and private subjects as regards sexual harassment for the purpose of ensuring workplace safety. - ❖ The discussion table with civil society organizations on issues to be addressed in the Universal Periodic Report (UPR) of Albania. - ❖ The cooperation with several civil society organizations for drafting the Action Plan of the OP institution in view of the Strategic Plan 2019-2022. - ❖ The cooperation with the LGBTI Shelter, resulting in 5 (five) information/awareness sessions held in the municipalities of: Tirana, Shkodra, Korça, Durrës and Gjirokastra during September November 2019, which focused on raising awareness about the rights set forth in the relevant legislation, institutions to turn to when such rights are not observed or are denied, the provisions of the legislation in force on their protection, etc. - In view of the above, another activity was that of an open day organized by the institution, titled "LGBTI rights are human rights", attended by representatives of all relevant organizations, guests from foreign embassies and international organizations operating in the field of LGBTI rights protection and guaranteeing. - ❖ The Cooperation of the OP Institution (National Mechanism for the Prevention of Torture) with Civil Society Organizations, such as the Albanian Helsinki Committee etc., that resulted in joint inspections of a multi-disciplinary and in-depth character, as well as auditoriums, conferences and seminars organized for the purpose of highlighting the issues observed in prisons and police stations, and the discussion for addressing such issues.

 Moreover, in the frame of its promoting mandate, during 2019, the OP institution, in cooperation with civil society organizations, organized a significant number of promotion activities and awareness campaigns towards observing women's and minority rights, etc., while simultaneously informing on the highest standards of such rights provided for in international conventions ratified by our country.

 Among the most important activities are the following: